warfare-plugins/social-warfare/readme.txt

 = Use Shortcodes to Manually Place Social Share Buttons Anywhere = If you want to place buttons in the middle of an article, you can with our `[social_warfare]` shortcode.

-What if you wanted to add share buttons to a page but actually have them share out a different page altogether (like being able to share your â€œSign-upâ€ page from your â€œThank Youâ€ page)?
+What if you wanted to add share buttons to a page but actually have them share out a different page altogether (like being able to share your Subscribe page from your Thank You)?
 Social Warfare allows you to do this!

 If you're experienced with PHP, you can also hook Social Warfare into your theme templates for hyper customization.

 = Content Protection =
 We've built our highly demanded <a href="https://wordpress.org/plugins/frame-buster/">Frame Buster</a> right into Social Warfare so that you are protected from content hijackers seeking to place their advertisements on top of your content without your permission.

-> Social Warfare is by far the best social sharing plugin Iâ€™ve ever used.
+> Social Warfare is by far the best social sharing plugin I've ever used.
 I recommend it to all of my clients.<br>
 > Andrew Wilder, Marketing Consultant

 = Premium Social Sharing Options =